CS3398-betazoids-alphamales/CS3398-betazoids-S2020/README.md

 # FeedMe
 >  FeedMe started out with a team of five versatile developers by the names of:
-    * Jonathan Crouch
+>
-    * Benjamin Bond
+> * Benjamin Bond
+> * Jonathan Crouch
-    * Evan Estrada
+> * Evan Estrada
-    * Aaron Baker
+> * Aaron Baker
-    * Andrew Saenz
+> * Andrew Saenz
+>
-with a vision to create an application that helps prevent good ingredients from going to waste.
+> with a vision to create an application that helps prevent good ingredients from going to waste.
 We want to help individuals with limited mixing experience create recipes based on the ingredients they already have at home.

 ## Table of contents
 * [General info](#general-info)